 We've reported on several studies showing vegetarians have a lower incidence of hypertension than consumers of the Western diet.
-This is because vegetables and fruits have a high potassium to sodium ratio.
+This is because vegetables and fruits, as they come from the ground, have a high potassium to sodium ratio.
 If you don't add salt to the vegetables, a vegetarian diet will have a high potassium to sodium ratio.
 You will be unlikely to develop hypertension.
 But there are occasional reports of eating more vegetables and fruits leading to hypertension, such as last week's report from Korea.
 When you read such a report you need to look deeper.

 This week's post is about two more such reports.
 The first (1) reports that a non-vegetarian diet is more protective against hypertension than a vegetarian diet.
 The second (2) reports that an urban group of Indians (a group associated with more hypertension) ate approximately 50% more fruits and vegetables than a matched rural group (a group associated with less hypertension).

 The reports are out of India, which is a country with more vegetarians than any other nation.
 Estimates are that between 30 and 50% of the total population are vegetarian.

 India is involved at present in a large migration of its populace from rural to urban locations.
 Concurrent with this migration has been an increase in hypertension.

 It's Not Just Migration

 But the increase in hypertension has not been due only to the urban transition.
 In 1949 the prevalence of hypertension in urban populations was only 1.24%.
 It rose to 36% in 2003 (1).
 In rural India, the prevalence also rose.
 It went from 1.99% in 1958 to 21% in 1994 (1).
 There is something changing in both rural and urban India to account for this rise in both urban and rural hypertension.

 Fried Fish Protective?